 In a move to bolster media innovation in Southern Africa, Media Development Investment Fund (MDIF) has invested in South African podcasting company Volume.
-MDIF is a not-for-profit investment fund providing loan and equity financing to independent media companies that that provide the news, information and debate that people need to build free, thriving societies.
+MDIF is a not-for-profit investment fund providing loan and equity financing to independent media companies that provide the news, information and debate that people need to build free, thriving societies.
 Volume produces socially conscious branded podcasts for impact-driven organizations like Human Rights Watch, Doctors Without Borders (MSF), Internews and the Global Initiative Against Transnational Organized Crime.

 The deal comes after years of collaboration between MDIF and Volume.
 In 2017, Volume was one of the first start-ups to join the South Africa Media Innovation Program (SAMIP), an MDIF initiative seeking to accelerate innovation and sustainability among independent media in South Africa.
 Volume had previously been part of the first cohort of Jamlab fellows at the Tshimologong Technology and Innovation Precinct in Johannesburg in 2017.